-The Georgia Health Care Association (GHCA) has represented long term care providers in the state for over sixty years and currently serves skilled nursing centers, assisted living communities, and SOURCE agencies.
+The Georgia Health Care Association (GHCA) has represented long term care providers in the state for over sixty years and currently serves skilled nursing centers, assisted living communities, and Elderly & Disabled (E&D) Wavier Case Management agencies (SOURCE/CCSP).
 Through quality advancement initiatives, lobbying efforts, informative educational seminars and operational support, GHCA continues to strive to meet our members’ needs and the best interests of the long term care profession.

 GHCA is proud to also represent a growing base of companies that share a genuine interest with GHCA in furthering the quality of long term and post-acute care and the success of the profession.
 GHCA Associate Members support programs and services that bring improvements to long term care and help to create strategies to address a variety of issues affecting the profession including revised policies and regulations, staffing shortages, Medicare and Medicaid funding, tort reform and quality advancement.